 Skip to main content

-Criminal Damage, Direct Action, Terrorism: misuse of counter-terrorism powers in the UK
+Criminal Damage, Direct Action, Terrorism: Misuse of counter-terrorism powers in the UK

 Overview

 On Friday 12th June 2026 four activists connected with Palestine Action are due to be sentenced, following convictions for criminal damage arising out of their involvement in direct action at the Elbit Systems factory in Filton, near Bristol.
+One will also be sentenced for GBH without intent.

 There is a significant possibility that the sentencing judge may make a finding that these convictions possessed a 'terrorist connection', within the meaning of Section 69 of the Sentencing Act 2020.